zero-frost/ProgrammingDoneRight/vision/morphological_operations.rst

 The core idea in binary morphology is to probe an image with a simple, pre-defined shape, and then draw conclusions on how this shape fits or misses the shapes in the image.
 This simple "probe" is called kernel, and is itself a binary image (i.e., a subset of the space or grid), The kernel dimensions are not limited to 3x3, but OpenCV limits them to be :math:`N\times N` where :math:`N \in \mathbb{Z}_{odd}`, so here we will make the same restrictions.

-Here are a two common kernels used:
+Here are two common kernels used:

 :math:`\left( \begin{array}{ccc} 1 & 1 & 1 \\ 1 & 1 & 1 \\ 1 & 1 & 1 \end{array} \right)`    :math:`\left( \begin{array}{ccc} 0 & 1 & 0 \\ 1 & 1 & 1 \\ 0 & 1 & 0 \end{array} \right)`